 An argumentative piece can be as simple as stating your opinion on problems that your audience is having and calling those problems out.

 Research pieces present information in a useful and numbers-driven way.
 Like authoritative pieces, research content answers questions, but you answer those questions by using hard evidence to back it up.

 Research content can take a number of forms.
-For example, you can conduct original research to present statistics and analysis that offer unique insights.
+For example, you can conduct original research to present statistics, data, and analysis that offer unique insights.